Reethika-sri/codsoft1/README.md

 # License:
 # Open Source:
-This project is licensed under the calc.py .
+This project is licensed under the CodSoft .
 See LICENSE.md for details.